 It’s getting real tough to ‘ESKAPE’ hospital-acquired infections

-HYDERABAD: Getting admitted in a hospital may be doing more harm than good.
-Acinetobacter baumannii bacteria — which is one of the major causes for hospital acquired infections — are fast developing multi drug and extreme drug resistant strains, says a new study by city-based experts.

-Acinetobacter is one of the six ‘ESKAPE’ bacteria across the world that causes most hospital acquired infections, even inside highly sterile Intensive Care Units.
+HYDERABAD: Getting admitted to a hospital may be doing more harm than good.
+Acinetobacter baumannii bacteria — one of the major causes of hospital-acquired infections — are fast developing multi drug and extreme drug resistant strains, says a new study.
+Acinetobacter is one of the six ‘ESKAPE’ bacteria that cause most hospital-acquired infections, even inside highly sterile Intensive Care Units (ICUs).
 The bacteria is known to cause diseases like pneumonia, infections of the blood stream, urinary tract and skin.

-The findings are based on a study conducted by researchers of Kamineni Academy of Medical Sciences and Research Centre in Hyderabad, published in the Indian Journal of Microbiology Research this month.

-This means that many strains of bacteria have become resistant to Carbapenems, a class of antibiotics that was developed to treat people affected by multiple drug resistant bacteria.
+This means many strains of bacteria have become resistant to Carbapenems, a class of antibiotics developed to treat people affected by multiple drug resistant bacteria.
 Carbapenems was developed for bacteria that had already become resistant to drugs like penicillins, cephalosporins, fluoroquinolones and aminoglycosides.
-The last resort for doctors now is to use Colistin or Tigecycline.
-However, this is not an easy task as they are mostly dealing with patients in the ICU, whose immunity levels are already low.
+The last resort is to use Colistin or Tigecycline.
+However, this is not easy as they are mostly dealing with patients in the ICU, whose immunity is already low.

-“It’s difficult to treat a patient who has been affected by extreme drug resistant strain of Acinetobacter as the other drugs which can work on the strain might not suit the patient,” says the lead author of the published paper Dr A Swathi.
-“For example, Colistin is a nephrotoxin, which means that a patient having kidney problem cannot take it.
-Then doctors have to try double Carbapenem combination.
-There have been patients who survived Acinetobacter infections for more than a month and there are also cases of patients who died due to the infection,” adds Swathi who is also working as a consultant microbiologist in the city.
+“It’s difficult to treat a patient affected by an extreme drug resistant strain of Acinetobacter as the other drugs which can work on the strain might not suit the patient,” says the lead author of the paper Dr A Swathi.
+“For example, Colistin is a nephrotoxin, which means a patient with a kidney problem can’t take it.
+Some patients have survived Acinetobacter infections for over a month, but not all are so lucky,” adds Swathi, who is also a consultant microbiologist.

 Where do they hide?